Enid, Oklahoma: Notable people

 Bo Gritz, Medal of Honor recipient Harold Kiner, and Pearl Harbor hero USAF General Kenneth M. Taylor.
-Enid has a history of aviation professionals from aviation pioneer Clyde Cessna, founder of the Cessna Aircraft Company, to Irving Woodring, one of the Army's Three Musketeers of Aviation.
+Enid has a history of aviation professionals, from aviation pioneer Clyde Cessna, founder of the Cessna Aircraft Company, to Irving Woodring, one of the Army's "three Musketeers of aviation".
 Cessna's pioneering flights earned him the nickname the "Birdman of Enid".
-One of Enid's main streets is named after Astronaut Owen K. Garriott, and Enid's air force base is named for Medal of Honor recipient Leon Vance.
+One of Enid's main streets is named after astronaut Owen K. Garriott.
+Enid's Air Force base is named for Medal of Honor recipient Leon Vance.

-Mark Kelly, bass player of the Christian rock band Petra calls Enid home.
-Former White House photojournalist David Scott Holloway, recipient of the Getty Grant and photographer for Anthony Bourdain: Parts Unknown on CNN was born in Enid, attending Longfellow Jr. High School, before his family moved near Waukomis where he attended Pioneer Pleasantvale High School.

-Even some fictional characters hold Enid as their home town, including Paul and Amanda Kirby (portrayed by William Macy and Téa Leoni) in Jurassic Park III, Maggie Gyllenhaal's character, journalist Jean Craddock, in Crazy Heart, and in The Rifleman, Lucas McCain and his son Mark lived in Enid before settling in North Fork, New Mexico Territory.

-Some even claim two figures from the Abraham Lincoln assassination lived and died in Enid.
-In 1901, Osborn H. Oldroyd wrote The Assassination of Abraham Lincoln Flight, Pursuit (sic), Capture, and Punishment of the Conspirators which claimed that Sgt.
+Some claim that two people involved in the Abraham Lincoln assassination lived and died in Enid.
+In 1901, Osborn H. Oldroyd wrote The Assassination of Abraham Lincoln Flight, Pursuit (sic), Capture, and Punishment of the Conspirators, which claimed that Sgt.
 Boston Corbett, the man who killed John Wilkes Booth in Virginia, resided in Enid, employed as a medicine salesman.
 Local legend holds that Corbett is buried in one of the unmarked graves in the Enid Cemetery.

 In 1907, Finis L. Bates wrote The Escape and Suicide of John Wilkes Booth.
 The book claimed that David E. George, a tenant at the Grand Avenue Hotel who committed suicide by poison in 1903, was actually John Wilkes Booth.
 After sitting for years in Penniman's Funeral Home, George's mummified body later toured the carnival circuit.
-The 1937 short film The Man in the Barn by Jacques Tourneur revisits the story of David E. George as Booth.
+The 1937 short film The Man in the Barn by Jacques Tourneur revisits the story of George as Booth.

 In popular culture

 In 2019, the Oklahoma State Chamber of Commerce ranked Enid as "The best Oklahoma city in which to live."
 Enid was ranked the 28th best place in the US to raise a family in a 1998 Reader's Digest poll. and in the March 2004 issue of Inc. listed as one of the top 25 small cities in the US for doing business.
 Good Morning America listed Enid as one of its top five up and coming areas in a January 2006 episode.

 Hollywood has come to Enid, shooting scenes from Dillinger in front of the Mark Price Arena and the Grand Saloon, the 1955 short film Holiday for Bands features Enid's Tri-State Music Festival, and portions of the film The Killer Inside Me were filmed in Enid's downtown square.
 The 2018 film Wildlife was also partially filmed in Enid.